softonic/crossplane-softonic-factory/README.md

 ## Deploy

-Once you do your changes and they are approved via PR you'll need to upload this to our public charts repository.
+Once you are done with your changed and they are approved via PR you'll need to upload this to our public charts repository.

 ```shell
 make publish